dereksonderegger/444/docs/04_Intro_to_Data_Wrangling.md

 ## Exercises

-1. The dataset `ChickWeight` tracks the weights of 48 baby chickens (chicks) feed four different diets.
+1. The dataset `ChickWeight` tracks the weights of 48 baby chickens (chicks) feed four different diets. *Feel free to complete all parts of the exercise in a single R pipeline at the end of the problem.*
     a.
 Load the dataset using

         ```r